Skip to main content

 }

-// Observing on player playbackState property
+// Observe player playbackState property

 player.playbackState.add(self) { (oldValue, newValue) in

-// handle state change
+// Handle state change

 }